SketchResponse/sketchresponse/docs/local_test.md

 The local testing server is implemented using [Flask](http://flask.pocoo.org/).
 If you do not have flask you will need to install it, which is easily done by running the command:

 ```
-$ pip install flask
+$ pip install -r requirements.txt
 ```

 ## Running the server

+### Building the sketch tool distribution

+Before you can run the local server, you need to build a local copy of the sketch tool.
+If you have already done this and you have not modified the sketch tool in the interim you can skip this step.
+Otherwise, follow the instructions [here](sketch_tool_usage.md#build) for details on building the sketch tool distribution.

+### Start the grader local server

 To run the local server, make sure the grading script you are testing is in the `grading_scripts` directory.
-Then run the command:
+Then run the following command from the repository root directory:

 ```
-$ python local_server.py
+$ python server.py
 ```

 You should see a message telling you that the server is running on `http://localhost:5000`.